On this page

 Tips to improve your SEO ranking

-Planning for SEO will increase your organic search rankings so consider the tips below to improve your efforts.
+Planning for SEO will increase your organic search rankings, so consider these tips to improve your efforts.

 Don't think of mobile optimisation as optional

-If you're not sure whether your website is mobile friendly or not, use the Google Mobile-Friendly Test tool to check.
+If you're unsure whether your website is mobile friendly, use the Google Mobile-Friendly Test tool to find out.